History of Aberdeen: 18th and 19th centuries

 The 18th century saw the beginnings of social services for the Infirmary at Woolmanhill which was opened in 1742 and the Lunatic Asylum in 1779.

 In the late 18th century, the council embarked on a scheme of road improvements, and by 1805 George Street, King Street and Union Street were open, the latter a feat of extraordinary engineering skill involving the partial levelling of St Catherine's Hill and the building of arches to carry the street over Putachieside.
 The Denburn Valley was crossed by Union Street with a single span arch of 130 ft (40 m).
 Along these new streets was built the nucleus of the Granite City, many of whose buildings were designed by John Smith and Archibald Simpson.

 The 19th century was a time of considerable expansion.
 The increasing economic importance of Aberdeen and the development of the shipbuilding and fishing industries brought a need for improved harbour facilities.
 During this century much of the harbour as it exists today was built: Thomas Telford's extension to the North Pier in 1810–1815, Victoria Dock (completed 1848), and the South Breakwater.
 Such an expensive building programme had repercussions, and in 1817 the city was in a state of bankruptcy.
-However, a recovery was made in the general prosperity which followed the Napoleonic wars.
+However, a recovery was made in the general prosperity which followed the Napoleonic Wars.
 Improvements in street lighting came in 1824 with the advent of gas, and a vast improvement was made to the water supply in 1830 when water was pumped from the Dee to a reservoir in Union Place.
 An underground sewerage system was begun in 1865 to replace the open sewers which previously ran along certain streets.

 The city was the headquarters of the Great North of Scotland Railway, located at 89 Guild Street, which was formed in 1846, becoming one of the constituents of the London and North Eastern Railway in 1923.
 The city was formerly served by Aberdeen Corporation Tramways, which closed in 1958.

 The Guild Street drill hall was completed in 1860.

 The Aberdeen United Trades Council was established in 1868, and soon became a prominent force in the city, sponsoring candidates for the council and campaigning for shorter working hours.

 Aberdeen Town House was completed in 1874 and the city was first incorporated in 1891.

 In 1899 the city was separated for administrative purposes from the county of Aberdeenshire, and became a "county of a city".
-It remained part of the lieutenancy area of Aberdeenshire.